ranvis/robots-txt-processor/README.md

 - `'userAgentRegEx' => '/^User-?agent$/i',`

-  Directives matching this regex is treated as User-agent.
+  A directive matching this regex is treated as a User-agent.

 ## Interface